hanjinliu/magic-class/rst/index.rst

 =====================================

 ``magic-class`` is an extension of `magicgui <https://napari.org/magicgui/>`_.
-You can make multi-functional GUI from a Python class.
+You can make multi-functional GUI from Python classes.

 Source
 ------